Fees for the academic year 2021-2022 are stated below. Checks for fees should be made payable to Skidmore College.

-Summer Housing is coordinated through the Office of the Dean of Special Programs.
+Summer housing is coordinated through the Office of Special Programs.

 Students living in the residence halls are required to have an unlimited board plan.
 Students living in Hillside Apartments are required to have the Thoroughbred Gold board plan.
 Students residing in Northwoods Apartments, Sussman Village apartments, or off campus may purchase a board plan, or they may pay for meals individually.
 For more information regarding meal plans offered, visit the Dining Services website.

-(For information concerning housing, academic requirements, and financial responsibilities, please refer to the current Information on Leaves of Absence bulletin.)
+For information concerning housing, academic requirements, and financial responsibilities, please refer to the Leaves of Absence section.

 Enrollment period is defined as the first day of classes to the last day of final exams within a semester.